nodejs/node/doc/api/domain.md

 const PORT = +process.env.PORT || 1337;

 if (cluster.isMaster) {
-  // In real life, you'd probably use more than just 2 workers,
+  // A more realistic scenario would have more than 2 workers,
   // and perhaps not put the master and worker in the same file.
   //
-  // You can also of course get a bit fancier about logging, and
+  // It is also possible to get a bit fancier about logging, and
-  // implement whatever custom logic you need to prevent DoS
+  // implement whatever custom logic is needed to prevent DoS
   // attacks and other bad behavior.
   //
   // See the options in the cluster documentation.